Project

 end

-Notice the multiple roles of types: They are used to define the structure of API requests and responses, and render the response.
-Both the input and output of the API can be validated against the schema if desired (see below).
+Notice the multiple roles of types: They are used to describe the structure of API requests and responses, and render the response.
+Both the input and output of the API are validated against the schema by default (see below).

-Here is an example of the BikeType from that controller:
+Here is an example of the BikeType from the controller above:

 class BikeType < ObjectType

-# Optional description of BikeType (for API docs and the OpenAPI export)
+# Optional description of BikeType (for the OpenAPI export)

 self.desc = 'A bike and all relevant information about it'